middyjs/middy/README.md

 Here, only `middleware1.onError` will be called.
 The rest of the error handlers will be skipped, and the lambda will finish normally and return the response. `middleware2.onError` will not be called.

-  - If `onError` promise rejects, the error handling pipeline exits early and the lambda execution fails.
+  - If `onError` promise rejects, the error handling pipeline exists early and the lambda execution fails.

 ```javascript
 middleware1 = {